 He remained focused on his job search and career planning throughout his final semester, even when the global pandemic threatened to interrupt the recruitment process.
 Luckily, he completed his final in-person interview days before the city shut down, and he accepted a role with TD Bank a few weeks later.

-Earlier this summer, Silk started his new role as an analytics and data science associate with TD’s risk management team.
+Earlier this summer, started his new role as an analytics and data science associate with TD’s risk management team.
 He’s excited for the projects ahead.

 “With the forthcoming recession, risk management will be very pertinent part of banking and business,” he says.
 “It will be interesting to be able to contribute and help manage the uncertainty.”